Table of Contents

 Highly intelligent people are natural and pragmatic problem-solvers.
 Even when situations look like a dead-end to others, they are able to come up with a creative solution by synthesizing their wide knowledge base with extensive common sense.

-Highly intelligent people are fiercely independent— both in terms of their thinking and their way of being in the world.
+They are fiercely independent— both in terms of their thinking and their way of being in the world.
 They are a seeker of truths and enjoy teasing out the fundamental principles that underlie phenomena.

 They also do not blindly follow any doctrine; when something does not make sense, they can’t help but see it.
 Therefore they are sceptical about the most commonly held beliefs and conspiracies and will always try to find their own answers.

-Highly intelligent people can become hyper-focused and absorbed in a project, especially when seeking answers to a question or solving a particular problem.
+They can become hyper-focused and absorbed in a project, especially when seeking answers to a question or solving a particular problem.

 They hold themselves to a high standard, and they cannot help but see it when others have sloppiness in their thinking; they may or may not point it out but witnessing un-intelligent and illogical behaviours annoy highly intelligent people.